ros-controls/ros2_control/controller_manager/doc/userdoc.rst

   The names of the components are defined as attribute of ``<ros2_control>``-tag in ``robot_description``.
   All other components will stay ``UNCONFIGURED``.
   If this and ``activate_components_on_start`` are empty, all available components will be activated.
+  If this or ``activate_components_on_start`` are not empty, any component not in either list will be in unconfigured state.

 robot_description (mandatory; string)